Do I Qualify?

 Michigan

 Michigan’s dispensaries can choose whether or not they will recognize an out-of-state medical marijuana card.
 However, Michigan legalized recreational cannabis in 2018.
-Adults that are at least 21 years old are legally permitted to possess up to 2.5 ounces of cannabis flower or 15 grams of concentrates.
+Adults who are at least 21 years old are legally permitted to possess up to 2.5 ounces of cannabis flower or 15 grams of concentrates.
 Dispensaries for medical marijuana are accessible throughout the state.

 Montana

-Montana is considered to have reciprocity with other states, allowing medical cardholders from out-of-state to possess and consume marijuana while visiting.
+Montana is considered to have medical marijuana reciprocity with other states, allowing medical cardholders from out-of-state to possess and consume marijuana while visiting.
 However, until 2021, no states bordering Montana had legalized medical marijuana, making it illegal to bring your own cannabis into the state.
 South Dakota recently legalized cannabis, so this may change in the future.

 As of Jan.
 1, 2021, recreational marijuana is legal in Montana.
 Those aged 21 and older are allowed to possess, use, and grow up to 1 ounce of marijuana.
 Retail sales should begin in 2022.